vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   and the male cashier insisted on putting my stuff in their brown paper bags rather than letting me put it in my backpack.
 I returned home around 9:30 AM.

+## Friday April 10

+* 12:08 PM to 12:30 PM: Around 12:10 PM, I left home to go to Bangkok Thai Cuisine.
+Around 12:15 PM, I placed the order for yellow curry with tofu.
+I paid by cash.
+The waitress was the usual one.
+I received the food at 12:22 and got back home at 12:30.